daydream-computer/daydream-computer.github.io/README.md

-# ddc-homepage
+# daydream dot computer

 # us

-we are a friendly programming-enthusiast community that wants to share our discoveries, experiences, and ideas in a community-created zine.
+we are a friendly programming-enthusiast community that wants to share our discoveries, experiences, and ideas in a zine.

 # goals

-we hope to create a zine that discusses our journeys, discoveries, and excitement within our exploration of programming and our personal projects.
+we hope to create a zine that highlights our exploration of programming.

 # reasoning

-as enthusiasts, we love talking about our own, and hearing other people's experiences with programming.
+we love hearing about people's programming experiences.

 # our values

-tilde.town is built around kindness, respect, intentional community, and inclusiveness. these are values we wish to see not only in our community, but also on the internet as a whole.
+kindess, respect, intentional community, and inclusiveness.